Shavvimal/client/README.md

 ## TODO

+### MOBILE-FIRST PAGE STRUCTURE and COMPONENTS

+[ ] WelcomePage components: Header (with Leaderboard (5 leaders)) + UserForm + Footer

+[ ] QuestionPage components: QUIT button/link (top left) + Counter + QuestionCard + Footer

+[ ] ScorePage components: Header (with Leaderboard) + Score card + Footer

+DESKTOP VERSION (stretch goal):

-[ ] Landing page - user sees Header with Leaderboard, an invitation to play and a form to submit username and two dropdows for difficulty level and topic, plus Footer
+[ ] Landing page - user sees Header with Leaderboard, an invitation to play and a form to submit username and two dropdowns for difficulty level and topic, plus Footer

 [ ] Leaderboard is always visible in the Header